Billboard Latin Music Awards 2019 Red Carpet Fashion: See Every Look as the Stars Arrive

 David Becker/Getty Images

 Pretty in pink!
-The Hot Latin Songs Artist of the Year, Female nominee turns heads for all the right reasons.
+The Hot Latin Songs Artist of the Year, Female nominee turns heads for all the right reasons in a dress by NEDO.

 Eric Jamison/Invision/AP